flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 The file model is a "common language", and the OS uses device drivers to translate between between the file model and whatever local language is spoken by hardware devices.
-It has naming and addressing conventions, allowing you specify files on the filesystem using character strings separated by slashes that it translates to an internal inode (a data structure that stores file and directory details, like ownership and permissions).
+It has naming and addressing conventions, letting you specify files on the filesystem using character strings separated by slashes that it translates to an internal inode (a data structure that stores file and directory details, like ownership and permissions).
 We're so used to this that